Home » India » Delhi » National Museum of India

 Entry Fee and Timings at the National Museum of India

 The National Museum of India welcomes visitors from Tuesday to Friday between 10 am and 6 pm.
 On Saturdays and Sundays, the museum extends its hours until 8 pm, allowing more time for exploration.
-The Museum is closed on Monday and Gazetted holidays.
+The Museum is closed on Mondays and Gazetted holidays.
 Please contact the Museum for more information.
 These National Museum New Delhi timings provide ample opportunities for individuals to immerse themselves in the rich cultural heritage it offers.

 At the National Museum of India, Delhi, the entry fee is Rs.
 20 for adults, while foreigners are charged Rs.
 350 for admission.
 Students up to class 12th can enjoy free entry by presenting their valid student ID cards.
 This arrangement provides students with the chance to connect with India’s cultural heritage without incurring any admission costs.
 The National Museum of India ticket price for different categories makes it accessible to a diverse audience.